Nahelam/PS2-Game-Mods/Burnout 3 Takedown/Crash Breaker Expansion/README.md

 - Crash Breakered race cars are registered as Aftertouch Takedowns
 - Crash Breaker HUD prompt while crashing (including split screen mode)

-## PS2 Version

-These patches are too big to be used on PS2 cheat engines.
-I'll try to find a workaround.

 ## Notes

 - If you want to be able to see other vehicles explosion effects **while driving**, you can use the "extra particles" patch available [here](<https://github.com/Nahelam/PS2-Game-Mods/tree/main/Burnout%203%20Takedown/Various>).